To view this support article as PDF, click HERE

 Using the updated "Map Selected" tool is easy and now has lots of new features.

 1. Make a selection of records in your Databank

-For this example, we have run a search on everyone that is a donor that lives in Minnesota.
+For this example, we have run a search on everyone that is a donor that lives in Minnesota and has an email address.
 We want to map these to see where the best location would be to hold our annual Gala.

 You now have your map!

 Your current member selection is mapped, up to 2000 markers per map.
 Marker size and color are determined by the member's importance to the organization: Larger markers are for more engaged members (Donors, Activists, Meeting attendees).

 Click to zoom in or out on a location.
 You can also zoom the map by scrolling the mouse wheel, pinching the map on a mobile device, double-clicking the mouse (or double-tapping on a mobile device) or by pressing Ctrl-PgUp and Ctrl-PgDn on the keyboard.
 Pan the map using the arrow keys or by clicking and dragging.

 Click to make the map fill up your entire monitor.
 Click it again, or press Esc, to revert.

 Hover over this icon to drop down a list of currently available map layers.
 Select among base layers, or click checkboxes to turn on and off the data layers.
 Standard base layers include: Streets, Terrain, and Satellite views, and standard data layers include member markers, clustered markers, and in-state borders (counties, Congressional Districts and state legislative districts).

 With this tool you can zoom and center the map on the chosen state, and make the Boundaries drop down available for that state.